lotusnprod/lotus-manuscript/manuscript.md

 The biological specificity score at a given taxonomic level for a given chemical class is calculated as a [Jensen-Shannon divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence).
 A score of 1 suggests that compounds are highly specific, 0 that they are ubiquituous.
 For more details, see [3_analyzing/jensen_shannon_divergence.R](https://github.com/lotusnprod/lotus-processor/blob/main/src/3_analyzing/jensen_shannon_divergence.R).
 This visualization allows to highlight chemical classes specific to a given taxon, such as the quassinoids in the Simaroubaceae family.
 In this case it is striking to see how well the compounds of a given chemical class (quassinoids) (Figure @fig:tmap A.) and the most reported plant family per compound (Simaroubaceae) (Figure @fig:tmap B.) overlap.
-This is also evidenced on Figure @fig:tmap C. with a chemical class specificity of 0.95 at the biological family level for quassinoids.
+This is also evidenced on Figure @fig:tmap C. with a Jensen-Shannon divergence of 0.99 at the biological family level for quassinoids.
-In this plot, it is also possible to identify chemical classes that are widely spread among living organisms, such as the carotenoids (C40, *β*-*β*), which exhibit a specificity of 0.12 at the biological family level.
+In this plot, it is also possible to identify chemical classes that are widely spread among living organisms, such as the stigmastane steroids, which exhibit a Jensen-Shannon divergence of 0.73 at the biological family level.
-This means that among all the carotenoids (C40, *β*-*β*) - organism pairs, about one tenth belong to the most common family.
+This means that repartition of stigmastane steroids among families is not specific.
+An additional figure, [SI-5](#si-5-complement-to-figure-7) further supports this statement.

 #### A Chemically-interpreted Biological Tree